-First, select the type of mat that best fits your vehicle and lifestyle.
-There are lots of options:
+First, select the type of floor mat that best fits your vehicle, climate, and lifestyle.
+There are lots of options out there but these are the most common car floor mat types you will come across:

 - All-weather floor mats.
 Like all-weather tires, these mats work for inclement climates, stains and spills.
 It doesn’t matter if it’s rainy, wet, snowy or muddy; these mats will protect your floor.
 They provide a valuable barrier against soil, dirt, sand, mud or sticky substances, and they can also be removed and hosed down for easy cleaning.